KCN1/headwind1/README.md

-Draft of a weather forecast for paragliding.
+Draft of a weather forecast for paragliding (playground).